ClothoProxy/Clotho/README.md

 See [integrations](https://github.com/ClothoProxy/integrations) for working examples.

-The library is published as a crate and should be able be cross build it targeting aarch64 using cross.

 Run the example
 `cargo run  --example examplecli -- --config examples/config.yaml.example --credential AKIAIOSFODNN7EXAMPLE/20130524/us-east-1/s3/aws4_request`

 The binary folder contains
 - A simple binary for use with squid [squid.rs](./src/bin/squid.rs)
-- A very basic ICAP server - also for use with squid - [squid-icap.rs](./src/bin/squid-icap.rs)
+- A very basic ICAP server - also for use with squid - [squid-icap.rs](./src/bin/squid-icap.rs), this is recommended if you're familiar with Squid.
-- An example standalone intercepting proxy using [https://github.com/omjadas/hudsucker](https://github.com/omjadas/hudsucker) - [standalonehud.rs](./src/bin/standalonehud.rs)
+- An example standalone intercepting proxy using [https://github.com/omjadas/hudsucker](https://github.com/omjadas/hudsucker) - [clothohud.rs](./src/bin/clothohud.rs), this is recommended if you want a standalone solution

 You should be able to target other architectures with `cross`, e.g.
-`cross build --target aarch64-unknown-linux-gnu --bin ...`
+`cross build --target aarch64-unknown-linux-gnu --bin clothohud`